Table of Contents

 By federal law, government agencies can tap into your individual retirement account to pay federal debts, like any back taxes you may owe to the IRS.
 Additionally, states may garnish IRAs to force the account owner to pay debts like alimony or child support.

-If you declare bankruptcy, your IRA funds are safe from creditors up to a certain IRA exemption limit that the government adjusts every three years.
+If you declare bankruptcy, your IRA funds are safe from creditors up to a certain IRA exemption limit the government adjusts every three years.
 As of April 2022, this amount was slightly over $1.5 million.

 Asset protection trusts are among the most popular strategies to safeguard your property.
 Trusts work on a simple principle: once you transfer assets to a trust, you relinquish legal ownership of these assets.
 Thus, the assets become the trust’s property and therefore are safe from the claims of any creditors.